-During the fiscal year 2020-2021, the Shamokin Area School District experienced another year of increases in the costs for labor and instruction and increase in revenue.
+During the fiscal year 2021-2022, the Shamokin Area School District experienced another year of increases in the costs for labor and instruction and increase in revenue.
 Overall our expenditures decreased by 4%.
-The decrease was primarily due to the furloughs for the 2020-2021 school year.
-However, the district expenditures did see increases in the areas of tuition paid to cyber/charter schools, salary and benefits of staff, and other mandates that have been underfunded.
-Due to Covid-19 pandemic, expenditures increased in supplying PPE, one to one computers for students, and purchases of programs for instructional delivery to be asymmetric with in class and virtual.
-Most of these purchases were offset by grants from the CARES Act.
+The increase was primarily due to the learning loss programs/interventions, one to one computers, and ESCO project in which ESSER grant funds were applied to these costs during the school year.
+In addition, the district expenditures did see increases in the areas of tuition paid to cyber/charter schools, salary and benefits of staff, and other mandates that have been underfunded.
 The District's revenue increased by 5% which was due to an increase in local and federal funds.
 Our local funds increased by 10% and federal funds increased by 55%.
 The federal funds were mainly due to the CARES Act related to the Covid-19 pandemic.
 In the budgeting process, the Board of School Directors balanced the budget by utilizing the general fund balance.
 The district's actual expenditures did exceed the revenues collected for this school year.
 The general fund balance has been decreased by \$443,652.00.

 Even though Northwestern Academy closed its doors in 2015-16, the district is still collecting on unpaid invoices.
 It is noted that prior to 2012-2013, it was understood and agreed that the District's liability to Northwestern shall be strictly a pass through limited to reimbursement it receives from the resident student's home district within Pennsylvania less seven percent.
 For years 2012-13 through 2015-16, the district was charged a lease/rental fee from Northwestern Academy to educate the students on-site.
 Many resident home districts have not paid this fee which was included on the tuition invoices for the education services provided to the students residing at Northwestern Academy.
+The district continues to send invoices to Districts with an outstanding balance in efforts to collect unpaid balances.